FAQ

 Dry Needling is a skilled intervention using a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points and muscular and connective tissues for the management of neuromusculoskeletal pain and movement impairments.
 Some benefits include tension relief, reduction in pain, speeds up recovery time, and reduces inflammation to normalize the physiological process.

-Dry Needling is completed in our office in Royersford, PA conveniently located near Collegeville, Phoenixville, Limerick, Trappe, PA.
+Dry Needling is completed in our office in Phoenixville, PA conveniently located near Philadelphia area.

-We also offer in-home Dry Needling and travel to Collegeville, Phoenixville, King of Prussia, Radnor, Malvern, and Bryn Mawr, PA.
+We also offer in-home Dry Needling and travel from Phoenixville to the Mainline, PA.

 What is a mobile clinic?